CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 1. **Assess the current architecture**, and decide what would be the best way to incorporate the work done by the previous engineer
 2. **Reason about, document and select an appropriate architecture** for the project
-3. **Finish integrating the feature** made by the other team based on your team's new design
+3. **Finish integrating the feature** made by the previous engineer based on your team's new design

 Along with architectural issues, as the feature will be evaluating student information, you are also concerned about the fairness of the model.
 You have been tasked with: